Exploration of Semantic Model¶

 Before exploring data via the semantic model in Studio, let us understand the model fully.

-Access model for unpacking the data structure¶
+Access model to unpack data structure¶

 You first decide to explore the Model.
 As you open the Model tab, you start exploring the structure of the Data Product, gaining insights into the connections and dependencies across datasets.

-Visualize Connections in the Graph View¶
+Visualize connections in Graph view¶

-Click Show Fullscreen to explore the model easily.
-Then, use Expand All to view all measures, dimensions, entities, and metrics for detailed insights.
+Click 'Show Fullscreen' to explore the model easily.
+Then, use 'Expand All' to view all measures, dimensions, entities, and metrics for detailed insights.

-To examine the members of a single metric, say total_spending.
+.
 You hover over it and get the names of the dimensions and measures taken from purchase_data and the product table represented by the blue dashed line.
-The blue dashed lines highlight which dimensions and measures from the tables are utilized to calculate the total-spending metric.
-This referencing adopts a naming convention where each measure or dimension is prefixed with its table name, like purchase_data_total_spend
+The blue dashed lines highlight which dimensions and measures from the tables are utilized to calculate the metric.
+This referencing adopts a naming convention where each measure or dimension is prefixed with its table name, like purchase_total_spend

 .
 This convention and visual representation make it easy to understand the relationships and dependencies within the data model.

-You click on a metric, say cross_sell_oppurtunity_score, which opens a side panel detailing all measures, segments, and dimensions within it.
+, which opens a side panel detailing all measures, segments, and dimensions within it.
 You can see each attribute's data type (numeric, string, date).

-Explore Details in the Schema Section¶
+Explore details in Schema section¶

-Under Schema, gain insight into the table structure, column names, data types, and primary keys.
+Under 'Schema', gain insight into the table structure, column names, data types, and primary keys.
 This detailed breakdown ensures that you have a thorough understanding of data hierarchies and access control.

-You select a table customer to get more details on the table.
+to get more details on the table.

 The schema section shares the following details: